VeerpalKaur1511/MvcButton/Readme.txt

 i have an error that rating field is not shown in eidt , details then i delete initial create and delete all enteries in browers./....run the commands then test it....its going good...

+(Modifications)
+I added a new page inside home with name about Us and give discription about my company then I updated my HomeController.cs as well as Layout.cshtml page and run the app and it is working and showing result of my Aboutus page.